 In Retail, AMR has been my go-to app for helping me optimize and prioritize gear.
 I would love to use it for Classic in the same capacity; while folks say the game systems are “simpler”, there are absolutely subtleties best handled by programming.Classic player survey

 Shortly after Classic launched, it became clear that gear wasn’t as simple as it seemed and Best in Bags would actually be pretty darn handy.
 So we decided to make it for Classic.
+And then TBC Classic as well.

 Creating Classic AMR – the process